DeiC-HPC/BitBulldozersLab/Nvidia containers with cotainr/README.md

 ## Problems & concerns
 - Multi conda installation is required to get some of the packages working at appropriate speed.
-- The `--no-build-isolation` flag is poorly documented and supported as its mostly applicable to niche applications (like AI).
+- The `--no-build-isolation` flag is poorly documented and supported as it's mostly applicable to niche applications (like AI).
   - The UV solution is nice https://github.com/astral-sh/uv/issues/1715
 - Setting `PIP_NO_BUILD_ISOLATION: 0` could lead to unintended consequences as dependencies need to be installed manually.
   - Triple build may be possible & required for both deepspeed with precompiled ops and apex.
+- Not all apex extensions are currently installed via the pip method.
-- Linker doesnt work for all apex extensions, as libraries and headers are installed by conda into the site-packages folder.
+  - Linker doesn't work for all apex extensions, as libraries and headers are installed by conda into the site-packages folder.
   - Might have to add additional config files for linker to run and run `ldconfig`.
   - Might also be a problem for the `deepspeed` compilations.
 I am not sure about the JIT compilation.
+- The apex conda package has dependency issues.
+  - Python 3.12 cannot be resolved.
+  - Python 3.11 can be resolved but there seems to be incompatibility with Torch.
+  - Python 3.10 can be resolved but there seems to be incompatibility with Torch.
+  - The package does not come with CUDA and CPP extensions (?) or at least they cannot be found.

 ## Results summary

 Apart from Apex and flash-attn the installation process is very smooth.
-Even flash-attn is manageable, however, the apex installation is not great; especially due to the required environment variable, ldconfig etc..
+Even flash-attn is manageable, however, the apex installation is not great; especially due to dependency issues (conda) and the required environment variable, ldconfig etc. (pip).
 The large number and combination of pre-made Nvidia containers makes finding a working container easy.
 There are even containers with apex pre-installed, however, I am not sure how customization with cotainr would work.